sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Petri nets are a method for representing systems, usually systems that strongly represent production-consumption systems, sequece systems ...

+Wath out! not all the systems are possible to be represented with petri-nets... for example stocastic systems...

 The elements that the petri nets use are:

  - Bars: processes or transitions or events